zahachtah/CAS/_pages/CAS.md

 feature_row2:
   - image_path: /images/variation.jpg
     alt: "placeholder image 1"
-    title: "Variation and Connection"
+    title: "Var+Con"
-    excerpt: "The 'adaptive' part of CAS requires options, something to select from, wether it is genes, organisms traits, policies, products etc. Variation, and thus options, is the prerequisite of adaptation."
+    excerpt: "What is the inherent difference between a system om homogenous components vs a system of heterogenous components?
+Does a flock of identical individuals behave differently than a flock with both bold and cowardize individuals?
+Does a workplace work better with diversity?
+How does one measure diversity over scales?"
     url: "/_pages/Variation"
     btn_label: "Explore"
     btn_class: "btn--inverse"

   - image_path: /images/Wbeest_Mara.jpg
     alt: "placeholder image 2"
-    title: "Connection and Response"
+    title: "Connection(s) and Response"
-    excerpt: "Scale encompasses the network of interactions among components in space time and organizational level.
-Cross-scale interactions are cause of some of the more unexpected dynamics"
+    excerpt: "If response to some other entity is the basic unit of dynamics, then response to connecting to many people is the basic unit of social dynamics.
+How does response scale to group size?"
     url: "/_pages/Scale"
     btn_label: "Explore"
     btn_class: "btn--inverse"